Shakopee, Minnesota: History

-Burial mounds along the Minnesota River bluff, located within the present-day Veterans Memorial Park, have been dated between 500 and 2,000 years old.
+Burial mounds along the Minnesota River bluff, within the present-day Veterans Memorial Park, are between 500 and 2,000 years old.

-Nicollet referred to the "Village of the Six," a permanent Dakota village south of the river, as acting as a boundary to the Ojibwa.
-However, historians have since situated it east of the present downtown.
-He noted the village and locality was commonly called the "village of the prairie" (published as tinta ottonwe).
+Nicollet referred to the "Village of the Six", a permanent Dakota village south of the river, as acting as a boundary to the Ojibwe, but historians have since situated it east of the present downtown.
+He noted the village and locality was commonly called the "village of the prairie" (tinta ottonwe).
 The Shakopee band lived in summer bark lodges and winter tipis.
-They followed the changes of the season when they planted their cornfields.
+They followed the changes of the seasons in planting cornfields.

-By the Treaty of Traverse des Sioux, the Sioux tribe ceded land in 1851 and many relocated to Chief Shakopee II's village.
-The latter people had moved south to what was later assigned to them as the current Shakopee-Mdewakanton Indian Reservation in nearby Prior Lake.
+With the 1851 Treaty of Traverse des Sioux, the Sioux tribe ceded land, and many relocated to Chief Shakopee II's village.
+The latter people had moved south to what was later assigned to them as the Shakopee-Mdewakanton Indian Reservation in nearby Prior Lake.

 In 1851, Thomas A. Holmes established a trading post west of the Dakota and platted Shakopee Village in 1854, named after Chief Shakopee II.
 The city quickly grew, incorporating in 1857.
 It surrendered its charter in 1861 due to conflicts in the Dakota War.
 As tensions lifted, the city incorporated again in 1870.
-The western end was left in township status and was renamed as Jackson Township, Minnesota in 1861, likely after President Andrew Jackson.
+The western end retained township status and was renamed Jackson Township in 1861, likely after President Andrew Jackson.

 Geography

-According to the United States Census Bureau, the city has a total area of 29.32 sqmi; 28.01 sqmi is land and 1.31 sqmi is water.
+According to the United States Census Bureau, the city has an area of 29.32 sqmi; 28.01 sqmi is land and 1.31 sqmi is water.

-U.S. Highway 169 and County Highway 101 are two of the main routes in Shakopee.
-Highway 169 and nearby State Highway 13 connect Shakopee to the rest of the Minneapolis – Saint Paul region.
+U.S. Highway 169 and County Highway 101 are two of Shakopee's main routes.
+Highway 169 and nearby State Highway 13 connect Shakopee to the rest of the Minneapolis–Saint Paul region.
 County Highway 101 serves as a major east–west connector route of historic downtown Shakopee.